SAP-samples/btp-create-api-integrations/01-GettingStartedGuide/01-05-Create-service-instances.md

 # Enable access to Integration Suite platform API
-The following steps allow you to create a service account for unregistered users to browse your API catalog
+The following steps allow you to create a service account for unregistered users to browse your API catalog.
+Please make sure the Cloud Foundry environment is enabled in your subaccount to create the service instances.

 ## Create a service account for Business Hub Enterprise guest access